 Biography

-Professor Mike Kelly is Senior Visiting Fellow in the Department of Public Health and Primary Care at the University of Cambridge.
-Between 2005 and 2014 he was the Director of the Centre for Public Health at NICE, where he led the teams producing public health guidelines.
-He has advised the House of Commons Health Select Committee and been a witness before parliamentary committees on a number of occasions.
-He has chaired committees for MRC, ESRC, the Foods Standards Agency, PHE and OHID.
-From 2005 to 2007 he directed the methodology work stream for the World Health Organisation’s (WHO) Commission on the Social Determinants of Health.
-He has a continuing interest in health inequalities and is pursuing a programme of research in Cambridge on this topic.
-His other research interests include end of life care, the methods and philosophy of evidence-based medicine, prevention of heart disease, health related behaviour change, the causes of non-communicable disease, dental public health, transport and health, and the sociology of chronic illness.
+I am Senior Visiting Fellow in the Department of Public Health and Primary Care at the University of Cambridge.
+Between 2005 and 2014, when I retired from the NHS, I was the Director of the Centre for Public Health at NICE.
+At NICE I led the teams producing public health guidelines.
+I have advised the House of Commons Health Select Committee and been a witness before parliamentary committees on several occasions.
+I have chaired committees for MRC, ESRC, the Foods Standards Agency, PHE and OHID.
+From 2005 to 2007 I directed the methodology work stream for the World Health Organisation’s (WHO) Commission on the Social Determinants of Health.
+I have a continuing interest in health inequalities and am pursuing research in Cambridge on this topic.
+My other research interests include end of life care, the methods and philosophy of evidence-based medicine, prevention of heart disease, health related behaviour change, the causes of non-communicable disease, dental public health, transport and health, community health initiatives and the sociology of chronic illness.

 Research